Roofing & Skylight Advice & Photo Page

 Roofing and the Fasteners

-This shows how I have to start at the bottom and slowly work my way to the top.
-I hand nailed the roofing shingles with aluminum 1.5" nails.
-It does not go as fast as those who use a coil nailer, or a staple gun, but these power fasteners tend to blast the fastener right through the soft roofing material.
-Many of the roofing manufacturers no longer warranty their product when roofers use a staple guns, yet most roofers still use staples because it is cheaper and they don't have to reload the gun as often.
+This shows how roofing shingles have to start at the bottom and work their way to the top.
+It is surprisingly simple work.
+I hand nailed the roofing shingles with aluminum, copper, or stainless steel 1.5" nails.
+It does not go as fast as those Roofers who use a pneumatic coil nailer, or a staple gun, but these pneumatic power fasteners tend to blast the fastener right through the soft roofing material.
+Many of the roofing manufacturers no longer warranty their product when Roofers use a staple guns, yet most Roofers still use staples today.
+Only because it's cheaper and they don't have to reload as often.

-Even the coil nailers are too brutal to the roofing, and many homeowners have lost roofing shingles in high winds because of this.
-I also insist on installing the higher quality 40-year shingles.
-Mainly because it is a thicker product that is heavier and much less likely to be damage in a windstorm.
-I do not place much stock in the manufacture's warranty.
-Most roofers will not openly tell you about the thicker product, since it is a lot heavier to haul onto the roof and harder to cut with their utility knife.
+Even the coil nailers are too brutal to the roofing material, and many homeowners have lost roofing shingles in high winds because it.
+I don't place much stock in the manufacture's warranties, but I also insisted on installing the higher quality 40-year shingles.
+Mainly because I know it's a thicker product that is heavier and much less prone to wind damage.
+Most roofers will not openly tell you about the thicker product, since it's a lot heavier to haul up onto the roof and harder to cut with their utility knife.
 They simply do not want to mess with it.
 It is a matter of being just that lazy.
-Few installers will consider hand nailing, no matter how much you are willing to pay.
+Very few Roofers will consider hand nailing at any price.

-They do not make aluminum nails for the power nailers, but they do sell them in stainless steel.
-This option should only add around $200 to the cost, but it well worth it!
-Especially since the shingle only over-laps the nail head by 1/2" or so.
-When I have torn off a roof, it tells a story and I see how most of the nails were rusty.
+They do not make aluminum nails for the power nailers, but they do sell them in stainless steel for them.
+This option should only add around $200 - $300 to your cost, but it's well worth it!
+The shingles only over-laps the nail head by 1/2" or so.
+When I have torn off a roof it tells a story.
+I've seen how most of the nails were rusty.

-Again, it should not take a genius to see the evidence of what failed with the old roofing and why it now needs repaired.
+Again, it does not take a genius to see this evidence of what failed with the old roofing and why it now needs repaired.
+Pretty much all Roofers have seen this same evidence.
 These are some of the things I have found that are the most common causes of roof failure, and the products that can help to avoid this in the future.
-Most of the money you will pay is to cover the cost of labor and business expenses, so if you have to roof half as often, due to a little more cost for better materials, that is still a huge savings!
+Most of the money you will pay is to cover the cost of labor and business expenses, so if you have to roof half as often, due to a little more cost for better materials, that is still a huge savings and less landfill of that hazardous waste!
+Reports show that construction debris from this sort of common work accounts for 40% of what goes to the land fills each year and has poisoned our water table.

 ..